Abhay-Chaudhary/Climate-Insurance-Redlining/README.md

 California's residential insurance market faces unprecedented disruption as major insurers retreat due to escalating wildfire risk, construction cost increases, and volatile reinsurance markets.
 State Farm, the state's largest residential insurer, suspended new policy issuance in 2023 and did not renew about 72,000 existing policies.
 Insurers are now passing higher premiums to consumers and pushing homeowners toward the California FAIR Plan—a state-backed insurance program that provides basic property coverage when traditional insurers refuse to write policies.
 In Sacramento County, FAIR Plan usage more than doubled in one year.
 With FAIR Plan resources limited (~$377 M liquidity, as of Jan 2025), regulators and advocates warn of an “uninsurable future” for wildfire-exposed homeowners.
 This analysis examines whether FAIR Plan enrollment patterns and financial liability can be predicted using disaster risk exposure, socioeconomic indicators, and insurance cost metrics.
 Developing a reliable forecasting model would enable policymakers, community organization, and homeowners to anticipate coverage gaps, allocate resources proactively, and identify communities vulnerable to insurance market disruption.
 ### Data Collection
 We compiled a comprehensive dataset combining FAIR Plan data for 2022 with publicly available information about residential insurance policies, housing prices, socioeconomic conditions, and climate-related disasters.
-These data was retrieved from the following sources (a longer description of the data sources is available on the data_prep.ipynb notebook):
+This data was retrieved from the following sources (a longer description of the data sources is available on the data_prep.ipynb notebook):

-* American Community Survey - reported income, race, and housing conditions.
+* American Community Survey - reported income, race, and housing conditions
 * Zillow Housing Value Index
-* Governor-proclaimed disasters from 1991 to present.
+* Governor-proclaimed disasters from 1991 to present
-* California Department of Insurance residential policy data, based on insurance company bi-annual reports.
+* California Department of Insurance residential policy data, based on insurance company bi-annual reports

 The primary geographic unit of analysis is the ZIP Code Tabulation Area (ZCTA), which aligns with the resolution of most available datasets.
 We predict the usage of FAIR Plan policies in a given ZIP Code, measured in percentage of residential units.
 As a secondary target, we also estimate the financial impact of the program’s expansion, based on total exposure covered in FAIR Plan policies.
 This variable measures the maximum potential loss California could face in case of climate disaster.
 We focus on the 2018–2021 period, where data from multiple sources are available and comparable.
 Given that detailed FAIR Plan data is only available for 2022, we computed the rate of growth of a given indicator (e.g., growth in house prices) for the four previous years for some key variables.